JacoboT27/3D-End-Effector-Tracking/README.md

 The agent outputs **delta joint angles** (Δq) — small per-joint changes, capped at `max_delta_q` each step.
 Two alternatives were rejected. *Cartesian deltas plus an IK solver* would make the RL problem trivial: the inverse-kinematics solver already does the hard geometric work, so the agent would behave only as a filter. *Direct joint-torque control* would force the agent to also learn low-level dynamics, which is outside the scope here.

-Delta joint angles sit in between.
 The agent must discover the arm's kinematics purely from experience, while MuJoCo's built-in PD controller handles the dynamics of reaching each commanded angle.
 The trained policy is the task-specific inverse-kinematics controller.

 ### Orientation: 6D representation and geodesic error